Goudla/javascript-array-search/README.md

 Usage
 -----------

-Iterates over elements of `collection`, returning an array of all elements where any their specified `fields` include the every word in the `term` string.
+Iterates over elements of `collection`, returning an array of all elements where any their specified `fields` include every word in the `term` string.

 ###Arguments